xavidop/dialogflow-cx-cli/docs/docs/environments/introduction.md

 ## Create

 The `cxcli` has a command that allows you to create an environment.
-You can find a more detailed [here](/environments/create).
+You can find a more detailed information [here](/environments/create).

 ## Update

 The `cxcli` has a command that allows you to update an environment.
-You can find a more detailed [here](/environments/update).
+You can find a more detailed information [here](/environments/update).

 ## Delete